Recipes

 AVAILABLE TASKS

-magic run app
+magic run server

 PROBLEMS WITH THE CODE?